go-gorm/caches/README.md

-_This package is a fork of [github.com/go-gorm/caches/v2](https://github.com/go-gorm/caches) that includes a `context.Context` argument in its `Cacher` interface methods._
+_This package is a fork of [github.com/go-gorm/caches/v2](https://github.com/go-gorm/caches) with the addition of `GetContext` and `StoreContext` methods on the `Cacher` interface to allow access to the `context.Context` object of the query statement._

 # Gorm Caches